harispan/votes/README.md

 DRF Vote is a simple Django Rest Framework app to add ability to like/dislike a model.

+You can read more about it on my [blog](https://medium.com/@3117Jain/vote-your-model-with-no-pain-9d7670b65bfd#.3zttxekr2).

 =====
 How is it different ?
 =====